North KoreaOfficial Name: Democratic People's Republic of Korea

 SPECIAL CIRCUMSTANCES: North Korea is one of the world’s most reclusive countries.
 North Korea limits trade and transportation links with other countries and tightly restricts the circumstances under which foreigners may enter the country and interact with local citizens.
 Telephone, facsimile, and Internet access are unavailable in many areas of the country, and foreigners can expect North Korean officials will monitor their communications.

 North Korea has experienced famine, flooding, fuel and electricity shortages, and outbreaks of disease.
 Many countries, including the United States, have contributed to international relief efforts to assist the people of North Korea.
 North Korea is subject to multilateral restrictions and sanctions, including those contained in United Nations Security Council resolutions 1718, 1874, 2087, and 2094.
-In addition, many countries have adopted national sanctions or other measures designed to curb North Korea’s nuclear weapons and missile programs and proliferation activities.
+In addition, the United States and other countries have adopted national sanctions or other measures designed to curb North Korea’s provocative and destabilizing actions and policies, including its nuclear weapons and missile programs and proliferation activities.

-Tourism: In the past 18 months, North Korea detained several U.S. citizens who were part of organized tours.
+Tourism: In the past, North Korea has detained U.S. citizens who were part of organized tours.
 Efforts by private tour operators to prevent or resolve past detentions of U.S. citizens in the DPRK have not succeeded in gaining their release.
 Do not assume that joining a group tour or use of a tour guide will prevent your arrest or detention by North Korean authorities.